 Adding in a little social proof and some high-level stats to your pitch will take your homework from a B- to the top of the class.

-If you've interviewed a colleague of theirs or spoken to someone that they know, include that in your pitch (in sales this could be a case study or a local customer reference).
+If you've interviewed a colleague of your desired contact or spoken to someone they know, include that in your pitch (in sales, this could be a case study or a local customer reference).
 This also works if you've interviewed someone that they would consider a peer or competitor.
-The chances of you landing the CEO of Nike would dramatically increase if you could tell their PR team that you just finished an interview with the CEO of Under Armour, for example.
+The chances of you landing the CEO of Nike, for example, would dramatically increase if you could tell their PR team that you just finished an interview with the CEO of Adidas.

-If you have the numbers to back up what you are pitching, include those as well.
-Would you rather be on a podcast that 100 people were going to listen to or 100,000?
+If you have the numbers to back up what you're pitching, include those as well.
+Would you rather be on a podcast that 100 people were going to listen to, or 100,000?

 Keep It Short, Simple, and Written Like a Human

 Everyone is busy and their inbox is already full.
 Don't make things worse.
 Try and keep your email short, sweet, and to the point.
+In media relations, this is all the more important -- you need to ensure your message sticks out among the rest of the press pitches they get.
 Would you read a five-paragraph essay from someone that you’ve never talked to before?
 Probably not.

 One of the best ways to keep things short and sweet is to write like a human.
 If you saw this person out in public and had to walk up and say hi, how would you start your conversation?
 You wouldn’t jump right into your pitch.
 Most likely you’d start with something like “Hey Emily, I’m Dave.
 I read your column every week and love how you’re focused on startups in Boston.
 I wanted to talk to you about my company because ___.”
 Writing your email like you were talking to someone in real life makes it feel much more approachable and relevant.

-Like I said above, there isn't a formula for writing a cold email, but using the tips above should help you make a better impression and hopefully earn a response from your recipient.
+There isn't a formula for writing an email to someone you've never spoken to before, but using the tips above can help you make a better impression and hopefully earn a response from your recipient.